pyenoma/workflow-library/README.md

 Tasks are the fundamental units of work in the workflow system.
 Each task:

-- Implements the `IWorkflowTask` interface
+- Implements the `IWorkflowTask` interface.
-- Is annotated with `@WorkflowTaskBean`
+- Is annotated with `@WorkflowTaskBean`.
-- Has access to a shared context
+- Has access to a shared context.
-- Returns a `WorkflowNodeResult` indicating success or failure
+- Returns a `WorkflowNodeResult` indicating success or failure.
-- Can specify error handlers
+- Can specify error handlers.

 Example of a custom task: